 - Revenge Before Reason: Davidge does it twice in quick succession.

 - When one of the human pilots gets shot by Jeriba, despite having malfunctions with his own engine and against the suggestions of the co-pilot, Willis goes on a chase after the Drac.
 This gets him and the alien stranded, while the co-pilot dies during the crash.

 - Right after the crash, his very first decision is not to prepare for his own survival or do anything else - he heads straight to the crash site of the Drac's fighter to finish off the survivor.
 Somewhat justified, as making sure your mortal enemy is neutralized is a reasonable course of action, though it shouldn't necessarily be the very first thing you do.

 - Shout-Out to Shakespeare: "Double, double, toil and trouble!
 For my little brother!"

 - Super-Persistent Predator: Taken to an extreme by the Fyrene Pit Fiend.
 Having its tongue blasted off and the inside of its mouth scorched wasn't apparently enough - it deliberately followed them to their camp to stage an ambush.
 In an ironic twist, it also saves their lives, forcing them out of the shelter just as a rock formation falls on it and crushes it - and the Pit Fiend.

 - Truly Single Parent: The drac parental lineage is truly linear, since they are self-fertilizing like some terrestrial reptiles.
 In the words of the novella, "Don't tell a drac to boff himself, because he probably will!"

 - War Is Hell: Par for the course for a Wolfgang Petersen film.
+It starts with the debris from a shot-up human fighter and the frozen body of the pilot, and gets worse from there.
 Highlighted by the atrocities that the human leaders conveniently ignore because they're at war.